ckolivas/lrzip/README.md

 the _only_ thing running it will be no faster at nice -20 nor will it be any slower at +19.

-> Q: What is the LZO Testing option, -T?
+> Q: What is the LZ4 Testing option, -T?

-> A: LZO testing is normally performed for the slower back-end compression of LZMA and ZPAQ.
-The reasoning is that if it is completely incompressible by LZO then it will also be incompressible by them.
-Thus if a block fails to be compressed by the very fast LZO, lrzip will not attempt to compress that block with the slower compressor, thereby saving time.
-If this option is enabled, it will bypass the LZO testing and attempt to compress each block regardless.
+> A: LZ4 testing is normally performed for the slower back-end compression of LZMA and ZPAQ.
+The reasoning is that if it is completely incompressible by LZ4 then it will also be incompressible by them.
+Thus if a block fails to be compressed by the very fast LZ4, lrzip will not attempt to compress that block with the slower compressor, thereby saving time.
+If this option is enabled, it will bypass the LZ4 testing and attempt to compress each block regardless.

 > Q: Compression and decompression progress on large archives slows down and speeds up.
 There's also a jump in the percentage at the end?